integreat-io/map-any/README.md

 ```

 _Note:_ `mapAny` also supports mapping over any object with a `.map()` method,
-but this does not work with the async version, and the sync version will mess
+but this does not work with the async version, and the sync version will mess up
-up the typing.
-So we recommend to use only the syncronous, non-curried version.
+the typing when used curried with object with `.map()` (other than arrays).
+We
+hope to fix this in a future version, but for now it's not a priority.

 ## Getting started